 Services which are offered are:

-Let us know what type of information you are seeking and, if it is likely to take us around an hour or less to obtain, we’ll do it for free.
+Let us know what type of information you are seeking and, if it is likely to take us around an hour or less to obtain, we will do it for free.

 Typical information we can provide includes:

 The above is a simple guide.
-As long as it doesn’t take us more than one hour and doesn’t cost us anything to obtain, we’ll research your request for free.
+As long as it does not take us more than one hour and does not cost us anything to obtain, we will research your request for free.
 In return, we ask for just one thing — if any export successes come out of these actions, please let us know!

 Business Partner Search